Nayarit and San Blas, Mexico

 The muleteer answered him: "Father, what remedy could I know of?
 Do you think I am a surgeon?
 I'm a muleteer; I've healed only the sores of animals."

 "Well then, son, just imagine me to be an mule and that this wound is the sore of an animal from which has developed this swelling of the leg and the great pains I experience, which permit me neither to rest nor to sleep.
 Make me the same remedy which you would apply to an animal."

 The muleteer smiled, as did the rest who heard the answer.
 He replied: "Father, I shall do so in order to please you."
 He obtained a little tallow and crushed it between two stones and mixed it with herbs from the field which he found round about; and when he had fried this, he applied it to the foot and leg, and left the application of both materials on the wound in the form of a plaster.
-God worked in such a way (as the servant of God wrote me from San Diego) that Father Serra slept that night through till morning and that he awoke so relieved from his pain and wound that he arose to say Matins and Prime as he customarily did.
+God worked in such a way that Father Serra slept that night through till morning and that he awoke so relieved from his pain and wound that he arose to say Matins and Prime as he customarily did.
 And, these prayers finished, he said Mass as if he had not suffered any such trouble.
-The governor and the rest of the soldiers were surprised on seeing the Venerable Father well so suddenly, and relieved that in order to go on with the expedition not the least delay had to be made on his account."
+The governor and the rest of the soldiers were surprised on seeing the Venerable Father so suddenly well, and relieved that in order to go on with the expedition not the least delay had to be made on his account."

 Fr.
 Serra himself says little about it in his diary.
 Under the date of May 17th, and referring to a place named San Juan de Dios, he writes simply,